patrick-bozek-fmps/FMPS_AutoTraderApplication/03_Development/Application_OnPremises/Cursor/Development_Handbook/README.md

 - Definition of Done

 **Use this template for all new issues to maintain consistency!**

+### **DEFECT_TRACKING_TEMPLATE.md** ⭐ **NEW**
+Comprehensive template for tracking defects and bugs with:
+- Defect metadata (ID, status, severity, priority, assignment)
+- Impact assessment (business, technical, development)
+- Detailed description and steps to reproduce
+- Environment details and evidence (logs, screenshots)
+- Root cause analysis and resolution details
+- Verification steps and results
+- Status tracking and comment history
+- Integration with development workflow

+**Use this template for all defect reports to ensure consistent tracking and resolution!**

 ### **TESTING_GUIDE.md**
 Testing standards and practices: